Parent & Student Information

 ‘Ready to Learn’ at school means that students:

--Do not bring distractions to class – phones etc.
+- Do not bring distractions to class (i.e. phones)

-‘Ready to Learn’ is implemented by Werribee Secondary College through its rules and procedures, but it requires the support of all parents to help encourage and instill these priorities in our students.
+‘Ready to Learn’ requires the support of all parents to help encourage and instil these priorities in our students.

 HOMEWORK: